Virtual Channels

 Returns:

-List of channels forming the combination monitored by the input virtual channel
+List of channels forming the combination monitored by the input virtual channel.

 Returns the virtual channel number on which an event is generated when any combination of exactly n_channels clicks is detected within the window_size.